International Medical Admissions Test

-The International Medical Admissions Test (IMAT), is an aptitude test used as part of the admissions process for some Italian universities.
-These universities offer undergraduate courses that are taught in English and open to applicants outside of Italy.
-The test has sometimes been incorrectly referred to as the 'Italian Medical Admissions Test'.
+The International Medical Admissions Test (IMAT) is an aptitude test used for admissions into undergraduate medicine and dentistry programs at select Italian universities.
+These programs are distinct from their Italian-taught counterparts, as they are delivered in English and are primarily designed for international students.

-The test is conducted by Italian Ministry of Education, Universities and Research (MIUR) in conjunction with Cambridge Assessment Admissions Testing, which also conducts admission tests for universities in the UK.
+As of 2023, the IMAT is administered solely by the Italian Ministry of Education, Universities, and Research (MIUR).
+Previously, the test was conducted in collaboration with Cambridge Assessment Admissions Testing, which is no longer involved in its administration.

 Participants

 The following universities offer a number of places for both home and overseas students to study medicine as part of this initiative.
 There is a separate ranking between EU and non-EU candidates, therefore the minimum scores to enter each university differ between the two as well.
+The following is the number of seats allocated for both EU and NON-EU students at universities in Italy for the year of 2024: